- Theoretical virtues

 Explanation (back to top)

 I have argued that an important formulation of the highly popular mechanistic account of explanation (Craver 2008), which depends on Woodward’s counterfactual account of causation, is ambiguous between providing epistemological criteria of identifying mechanisms and providing identity conditions of mechanisms.
 In the first case, the explanatory relation between the mechanism and the explanandum violates the desideratum of explanatory asymmetry.
 In the second case, pragmatic considerations (of explanatory contrast classes) seem to be sufficient for identifying mechanisms.
 See here.
 I have also argued that Bokulich’s account of explanatory fictions contains a tension between her claim that explanatory fictions are justified by true theories and her claim that model fictions are genuinely explanatory (rather than just calculatory devices).
 There are also other problems with her account springing from her partial use of Woodward’s counterfactual account of causation – also related to asymmetry – which I detail here.
 But my interest and work in the field of explanation is not only critical.
-In a paper I argue that truth is indeed extraneous to good scientific explanations and that good scientific models represent empirical regularities as physical necessities.
+In recent a paper I argue that scientific model fictions explain their target system by representing empirical regularities as necessities.
+I also argue in another paper that an important aspect of explanations provided by Einstein’s constructive theories involve structural necessitation.

 The Demarcation Problem (back to top)